mdn/content/files/en-us/web/api/serviceworkerregistration/shownotification/index.md

 ### Parameters

 - `title`
-  - : The title that must be shown within the notification
+  - : The title that must be shown within the notification.
 - `options` {{optional_inline}}

   - : An object that allows configuring the notification.
 It can have the following